The Nightfly: Background

-Donald Fagen, born in Passaic, New Jersey, in 1948, grew up with an affinity for music.
-As a kid, he enjoyed listening to rock and roll pioneers Chuck Berry and Fats Domino, but personally felt that, as rock music gained popularity, it lost an edge.
-Fagen, a "lonely" child, then turned to late-night jazz radio shows for the vitality he felt the new music lacked.
+As a child in suburban New Jersey, Donald Fagen enjoyed listening to rock and roll pioneers Chuck Berry and Fats Domino, but felt that as rock music gained popularity, it lost an edge.
+Fagen, a "lonely" child, then turned to late-night jazz radio shows for the vitality he felt that newer rock music lacked.
 As he got older, he intended to go to graduate school and pursue literature.
 Instead, he was "swept up" into the counterculture at Bard College, where he met Walter Becker.
 They later moved to Los Angeles at the suggestion of their friend Gary Katz and took jobs as staff writers for ABC Records.
 Together, they formed Steely Dan, releasing their first album, Can't Buy a Thrill, in 1972.
-Over the course of the decade, the group became enormously successful on the strength of the albums Countdown to Ecstasy (1973), Pretzel Logic (1974), Katy Lied (1975), The Royal Scam (1976), and Aja (1977), the band's best-selling effort and a critical favorite.
+Over the course of the decade, the group became successful on the strength of the albums Countdown to Ecstasy (1973), Pretzel Logic (1974), Katy Lied (1975), The Royal Scam (1976), and Aja (1977), the band's best-selling effort and a critical favorite.
 They gradually shifted from performing live to working solely in the studio, making the project a revolving selection of session musicians at the behest of Fagen and Becker.

 Their relationship became strained during the making of 1980's Gaucho, largely due to their insistence on perfection.
-Both Becker and Fagen would later recall they seemed depressed.
-In addition, Becker was in the midst of a drug problem and went through a withdrawal stage.
-Though Fagen imagined they might "stick it out for a while," he admitted to Robert Palmer of The New York Times, in an article published on June 17, 1981, that the group had indeed separated.
-"Basically, we decided after writing and playing together for 14 years, we could use a changement d'air as the French say," he told Palmer.
-After their split, Fagen worked on a song for the soundtrack of the film Heavy Metal, which got him back into the studio.
+Both Becker and Fagen would later recall they seemed depressed, and Becker was in the midst of drug addiction and withdrawal.
+Though Fagen imagined they might "stick it out for a while," he admitted to critic Robert Palmer of The New York Times in June 1981 that the group had separated: "Basically, we decided after writing and playing together for 14 years, we could use a changement d'air as the French say."
+After their split, Fagen worked on a song for the 1981 film Heavy Metal, which got him back into the studio.
 He began working towards a solo album shortly thereafter.
 "Working on it has been interesting.
 The fact that it's not a Steely Dan album has freed me from a certain image, a preconceived idea of how it'll sound," he said at the time.
 Fagen had hoped to record music on his own "a year or so" prior to the duo's breakup.
 The album was originally slated to be titled Talk Radio.